squiggle-lang/squiggle-lang.org/tutorial/chapter/7/index.md

 If you're unfamiliar with `const`, essentially it means that the variable `x` cannot be assigned to again, and that any code run before that statement which tries to use `x` will throw an exception.

-## No use before definition
+## No use before initialization

-In Squiggle, it is a runtime error to use a variable before it has been defined (this is like the ES2015 concept "temporal deadzone", which applies to `let/const` declarations in that language).
+Squiggle warns you if you try to use a variable before it has been initialized.

-Compare with JavaScript, which prints `undefined` three times in this example.
+In JavaScript, this prints `undefined` three times.

 ```javascript
 var x = y;